Common Names: bala shark, tricolor shark

 Feeding: Will take algae, but natural diet is largely crustaceans.
 Feeds greedily on all types of dry, frozem, free-dried, or live foods.

 Breeding: No aquarium accounts, probably due to size at maturity.
 Bred in great numbers in ponds on Asian fish farms.
 Endangered in the wild.

-Description: A shark-shaped minnow, very graceful and full of energy.
-Overall shiny silver color with yello coloration and black markings on the fin.
+A shark-shaped minnow, very graceful and full of energy.
+Overall shiny silver color with yellow coloration and black markings on the fin.

 Here is another popular fish that shouldn't be--at least not as popular as it is.
 The "shark" misnomer, plus its very attractive appearance, doom many of these magnificent animals to short, miserable lives in small tanks.
 As large, schooling fish, these make an impressive display in a 6-foot or larger aquarium.

 Their peacefulness, grace, and beauty make them a fantastic choice for a big community tank.
 Their schooling choreography is as complex as that of danios, but their great size makes the dynamics much more visible--a fascinating thing to watch.
 Their movements are constant, but jerky, punctuated with quick pauses; they make many changes in orientation and direction, and they move as individuals within the group as much as the group does through the tank.

 If you have a large enough aquarium, get at least six of them, preferably more.
 A single bala is a miserable fish; a small group always seems to be looking for the rest of the school; but a good number of them evolve into a tight-knit society that transcends the individual fishes and takes on an existence of its own.

 Like most schooling fishes, balas appreciate some cover--plants or driftwood where they can retreat when startled--but their tank should be mostly open space, as they will spend almost all of their time out in plain sight.